chp-legacy/chainpoint-node/README.md

 ### Software Components

-When started, `docker-compose` will install and run several system components in the Docker virtual machine.
+When started, `docker-compose` will install and run some system components in the Docker virtual machine.

 * Chainpoint Node (a Node.js API server + RocksDB)
-* PostgreSQL DB
 * NTP Time server (only if NTP is not already running natively)

 These applications are started as a group and should not interfere with any other software systems running on your server.
 We do recommend running a Node on a server dedicated to that task.